List on Bids44 →

 How Much Is a Used HP Pavilion 14 Worth in India?

-A used HP Pavilion 14 is worth ₹17,000 to ₹48,000 in India in 2026, depending on its condition and exact specifications.
-This wide range reflects factors like processor generation, RAM, storage, and especially the laptop’s physical and battery health.
-A well-maintained unit from a newer batch will fetch a significantly higher price than one showing heavy wear and tear.
+A used HP Pavilion 14 is worth ₹16,000 to ₹48,000 in India in 2026, depending on its condition, specifications, and age.
+This wide range reflects factors like processor generation, RAM, SSD size, and most importantly, the laptop’s physical and functional state.
+A well-maintained unit with higher specs will naturally command a premium, while a heavily used one with visible wear or issues will fetch considerably less.

 Is the HP Pavilion 14 Still Worth It in 2026?